-- (i) Trade receivables are non-interest bearing and generally on 30 and 60-day terms. - (ii) Other receivables are non-interest bearing and have repayment terms between 30 and 90 days. - (iii) Other receivables include accrued R&D Tax Incentive of \$2,295,638 (2020: \$3,104,225) which was received in January 2022 (2020: February 2021). - (iv) Related party details are set out in the Note 22 Related Party Disclosures.
+- (i) Trade receivables are non-interest bearing and generally on 30 and 60-day terms. - (ii) Other receivables are non-interest bearing and have repayment terms between 30 and 90 days. - (iii) The prior year's Other receivables included accrued R&D Tax Incentive of \$2,295,638 which was received in January 2022. - (iv) Related party details are set out in the Note 22 Related Party Disclosures.